How to Help a Dog with Arthritis at Home

 Is Fish Oil Good For Dogs?

-Dogs need EPA and DHA to reduce the painful symptoms associated with canine arthritis, and the best and most convenient source of EPA and DHA is fish oil.
+Dogs need EPA and DHA to reduce the painful symptoms associated with arthritis in dogs, and the best and most convenient source of EPA and DHA is fish oil.

 Glucosamine & Chondroitin